craquinterogo/quantitative_finance/README.md

-# Quantitative Finance
+# Notes on Quantitative Finance and Machine Learning by Cristian Quintero
-## Cristian Quintero

-This git repository is th result of storing some of the models used in quantitative finance to portfolio investment and financial risk, mainly.
-Mainly as result of lessons learned in academy and professional work.
+This git repository is the result of storing some of the personal notes about models used in quantitative finance and from time to time deep learning and reinforcement learning.
+All those are result of lessons learned in academy and professional work.

 ---
 ## Lecture Notes